denvergeeks/discourse-topic-hover-cards/README.md

 - tapping a supported internal topic link opens a bottom-sheet preview
 - the bottom sheet width is controlled by `mobile_width_percent`
 - the image height is controlled by `mobile_thumbnail_height`
+- the mobile layout density is controlled by `density_mobile`

 ## Supported link locations